gopaltirupur/appviewx-signer/README.md

     ```
     > Note : Host details and credentials will be shared upon signup / registration.

-- Create a kubernetes secret to host the Signing Certificate Authority.

-- Concatenate the Root CA and the Intermediate CA to base64 format
+- Create a kubernetes secret to host the Signing Certificate Authority by concatenating the Root CA and the Intermediate CA to base64 format.
   ```bash
    cat <installdirectory>/appviewx-signer/demo/RootCA.crt <installdirectory>/appviewx-signer/demo/SUBCA.crt | base64
   ```